 Dr. Fangfang Li, a psychology professor, will examine factors that may influence speech errors in second-language learners.
 She found that errors made by local students in French Immersion programs persisted over time, even though researchers expected the students would make fewer speech errors when they reached higher grades.
 Li hypothesizes that the errors persist because opportunities to speak with native French speakers are limited in a community where English is the dominant language.
 Li’s research will look at a mixed bilingual program in Edmonton to see if the second-language learners there, who have more opportunity to speak with native speakers, produce more accurate speech as they advance to higher grades.
 For more information visit Second-language Learning.

-Dr. Yutao Li, a professor in the Faculty of Management at the U of L’s Calgary campus, will explore the costs and benefits of banks’ involvement in lending networks.
+Dr. Yutao Li, a professor in the Dhillon School of Business at the U of L’s Calgary campus, will explore the costs and benefits of banks’ involvement in lending networks.
 While greater connectivity in a network can be helpful because it gives a bank more information it can use to evaluate a borrower’s credit risk, it can also be detrimental if risk enters the financial system and spreads throughout the network, as it did during the financial crisis of 2007-2008.
 Li’s study is the first to investigate banks’ lending networks and the research will help build understanding about how banks’ network connectivity affects information acquisition, lending practices and quality of financial reporting.
 For more information visit Banking Networks.